huynhthetong280619/ads-api/README.md

 Run project:
-1----cmd: yarn install (to install all package use)
+1. cmd: yarn install (to install all package use)
-2----cmd: yarn start (to run application server)
+2. cmd: yarn start (to run application server)

 --Create new branch